Colon Cancer Screening (cont.)

 Screening recommendations for individuals with average risk of colon cancer

 The life-time risk for an adult American to develop colorectal cancer is approximately 6%.
-Fecal occult blood tests and flexible sigmoidoscopic examinations are the recommended screening tests for these individuals at average risk for developing colorectal cancer.
+Fecal (stool) occult blood tests and flexible sigmoidoscopic examinations are the recommended screening tests for these individuals at average risk for developing colorectal cancer.
 These tests are designed to detect and to prompt removal of precancerous polyps and identify early cancers in order to decrease mortality from colorectal cancer.
-Fecal occult blood testing and sigmoidoscopy are affordable, easy to perform, and comfortable for healthy individuals.
+Stool testing and flexible sigmoidoscopy are affordable, easy to perform, and comfortable for healthy individuals.

 Fecal occult blood tests are chemical tests that are performed on samples of stool to detect the presence of "occult" blood (amounts of blood that are so small that they cannot be seen with the naked eye).
 These tests usually are begun at age 40 and then are repeated annually along with a digital rectal examination that is performed by a doctor.
 The use of fecal occult blood tests is based on observations that slow bleeding from colon polyps or cancers can cause small amounts of blood to mix with the colonic contents.
 (This sometimes can lead to an iron deficiency anemia.)
 Since the small amounts of blood are not visible to the naked eye, sensitive chemical tests are needed to detect the traces of blood in the stool.